Evshved/xcom/README.md

 * Add usage document to `./parser.rb` command.
 * Add `--help` command.
+* Add support of different outputs
 * In case it will be needed to process bigger sets of data, parallel processing might be implementd.
 * Provide an option for the terminal command to select needed analyzer.
 In this case we can move Analyzers injections to upper architecture level.
 * Encapsulate solution in a Gem.
+* Store parsed data in database